-After the Battle for San Pietro Infine in December, the US 36th Texas Division needed numerous replacement to be ready for a new battle.
-Major-General Fred Walker was concerned about the success of the next attack and the lack of time for preparation.
+After the Battle for San Pietro Infine in December, the US 36th Texas Division needed many replacements to be ready for a new battle.
+Major-General Fred Walker was worried about the success of the next attack and the lack of time for preparation.
 The Germans in front of them had excellent observation from the fortified village of Sant'Angelo in Theodice on a high bluff on the far side of the Rapido river in the centre of the valley.

-He knew it had to be a night time attack, but he was worried about the river itself that could be a formidable obstacle, and the numerous mines and the barbed wire that was believed to be on both sides of the river.
-The attacking troops would have to carry their own boats to the river's edge, where engineers would need to construck footbridges to get the majority of the vanguard troops across.
+He knew it had to be a nighttime attack, but he was worried about the river itself that could be a formidable obstacle, and the many mines and the barbed wire were on both sides of the river.
+The attacking troops would have to carry their own boats to the river's edge, where engineers would need to construct footbridges to get most of the vanguard troops across.
 But such bridges, General Walkers had discovered, were in very short supply, along with other engineering materials.

 (Molony C., History of the Second world War p.
 618)

-The Us Newspaper reports described it as the worst disaster since Pearl Harbour.
-The New Zealander officer Howard Kippenberger stated bluntly two weeks later : "Nothing was right, except the courage"
+The American Newspaper reports described it as the worst disaster since Pearl Harbour.
+The New Zealander officer Howard Kippenberger stated bluntly two weeks later: "Nothing was right, except the courage"

 Offer yourself an unforgettable tour on the Battlefields of Cassino and Monte Cassino